 Location: Port Saint Charles, Barbados

-I think for a lot of us, this journey has lead to a lot of personal discovery and self-reflection.
+I think for a lot of us, this journey has led to a lot of personal discovery and self-reflection.
 Only speaking for myself, I believe that looking back on how I lived 60 days ago compared with how I live now, Argo has given me more than just a home but a new mindset and perspective of the world.
-I think this trip has shown many of us more about ourselves and we have all made some life long friends.
+I think this trip has shown many of us more about ourselves and we have all made some lifelong friends.